rsandxo/pyfilecrypt/README.md

 PyFileCrypt is a simple command-line tool that allows users to encrypt and decrypt files using the Advanced Encryption Standard (AES) with 256-bit keys, along with RSA encryption for session key encryption.
 This tool uses the standalone PyCryptodome library under the hood for its cryptographic operations.

+# TODO
+- Unify into one script file
+_ Add support for command line arguments (i.e. passing file path directly)
+- Add ability to change certificate storage path
+- Add ability to change AES block size (rather than just 256-bits)
+- Add option to use Ed25519 instead of RSA-4096 for session key encryption.

 ## Installation/Setup Instructions